 For example, masonry corners are labor intensive, which adds disproportionately to cost, so the Adams House is a classic, 4-sided box.
 That may sound like a concession, but it isn’t.
 Think in terms of homes historically.
 More often than not, they also started out as a box, then grew over time via smaller boxes added on.
 We may have become indoctrinated by the idea that over-articulation is necessary but it’s simply not the case.
 Scale, balance, and the manner in which a building’s variations catch light all contribute greatly to its dignity and presence.

 Then there’s the daylight basement.
-To build the ground level and second story as a 2,000 square foot house on a slab would have averaged out to about $98 a foot but by adding a basement, finished out, you gain 1,000 additional square feet of living space for only modest additional cost.
+To build the ground level and second story as a 2,000 square foot house on a slab would have averaged out to roughly a hundred dollars a foot (or more) but by adding a basement, finished out, you gain 1,000 additional square feet of living space for only modest additional cost.

 Finally, there’s windows.
 Chapman loves them, and has included 50 in this one design.
 When cost is not the driving factor, he’d typically top each window, or bank of windows, with an arch to maintain the high design and structural integrity of the building.
 That might run $400 for a four foot span.
 To reduce cost, he might employ steel lintels instead which, to cover the three-brick thickness he builds with, would be about $100.
 In this case, however, he wondered what would happen if he employed slabs of finished granite (see photo above) for window headers.
 Turns out, they run about a buck an inch, or just under $50 for the four foot span.
 The end result?
 Functional elegance, more than 85% off.
 A creative cost savings that, taken with the others, allows for certain indulgences.
 For example, the Adams House will contain no drywall.
 All interior partitions are being constructed of solid, tongue and groove planking.